chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ## Working SIP disable on Beta 3
 - To using relase V3 SIP Security must be disable

-- Release Update 04 July 2020 More permision fix
+- Release Update 24 July 2020 fix for Beta 3

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters